majpark21/CODEX/README.md

 ### Python part

-0. Prerequisites: Clone this repository and make sure that you have a recent version of [Anaconda](https://www.anaconda.com) installed (Python 2 is not supported).
+0. Prerequisites: Clone this repository and make sure that you have a recent version of [Anaconda](https://www.anaconda.com) installed (Python 3 required, Python 2 not supported).
 1. From there, you have 2 options to install CODEX's Conda environment depending on your system:
     1. For Windows and Linux users.
 If you have a compatible GPU and CUDA 10 installed, the easiest way is to install the Conda environment with the .yml file provided in this repo.
 To do so, in command line (or Anaconda prompt on Windows) navigate to the location of the repository and type:
     ```